robmarshall/gatsby-plugin-gravity-forms/README.md

 },
 ```

 2. Import the component and use it with a GraphQL query.
-Make sure to set the formID.
+Make sure to set the form ID as `databaseId`.

 ```js
 import React from "react";